Andrew Prokos: Exhibitions

 In early 2022 Prokos was offered an extensive solo exhibition at the Xposure International Photography Festival in Sharjah, United Arab Emirates.
 Entitled Andrew Prokos: New Abstraction, the exhibition included large-scale abstract photography from his series Metropolis Abstracted and Inverted.
 The photographs encompass two separate galleries in order to show the photographs, which are five feet in scale each.
-In September 2022, the New Abstraction solo exhibition will be on view at GalleryX, an art gallery located on Al Majaz island in Sharjah with a focus on presenting works from the world's top fine art photographers to the Middle East region.
+In September 2022, the New Abstraction solo exhibition exhibited at GalleryX, an art gallery located on Al Majaz island in Sharjah.

 A concurrent exhibition in early 2022, Andrew Prokos: Architecture, opened in February at Gallery Estella in New Orleans.
 Prokos's large-scale black and white photography of New York's famous landmark buildings were on display in 50 inch wide photographs.

 In early 2019 Prokos opened his own photography gallery at 368 Broadway in New York's Tribeca neighborhood.
-The gallery showcases his large-scale photographs of cityscapes, landscapes, and architecture.
+The gallery showcased his large-scale photographs of cityscapes, landscapes, and architecture.
 Prokos closed the gallery in 2021 during the height of the COVID-19 pandemic in New York City.

-In 2015-2016 Prokos's fine art architectural photography relating to the work of architect Frank Gehry were exhibited in Architect Frank Gehry - I Have an Idea at 21 21 Design Sight museum in Tokyo, Japan.
+In 2015-2016 Prokos's architectural photography relating to the work of architect Frank Gehry were exhibited in Architect Frank Gehry - I Have an Idea at 21 21 Design Sight museum in Tokyo, Japan.

 In 2014, his photographs of Brazil were displayed in a solo exhibition at Banco do Brasil in New York entitled Brazil: Night & Day - Photographs by Andrew Prokos.
 The exhibition was held in conjunction with the Year of Brazil at Queens College, City University of New York.
 It was the first time that Banco do Brasil had exhibited works by a non-Brazilian artist in New York.
 Brazil: Night & Day - Photographs by Andrew Prokos was also exhibited at the Consulate General of Brazil in New York from May 5 - August 10, 2014 to coincide with the Brazil 2014 FIFA World Cup.

 In both 2012 and 2013 Prokos's photographs were selected by a jury panel to be exhibited in the ASMP gallery at the American Institute of Architects national convention.
 Prokos's night photographs of Coney Island, Brooklyn were exhibited in 2006 at the Museum of the City of New York in an exhibition entitled Transformed by Light - The New York Night.